UM-Titan/CVENG-8160/MODULE 03/HOMEWORK 1.md

 Classification: provides images collated in folders which describe the type of vehicle classes the images belong to.
 To complete this assignment:
 * Download and extract both datasets
-* Write a custom data loader to read and transform both datasets.
+* Use object oriented programming to write a custom data loader to read and transform both datasets.
 Note that localization will need labels to be transformed also.
-* The transforms to use should include: resizing of images, horizontal, vertical flip, tensor and normalization of data
+* The transforms to use should include: resizing of images, horizontal, vertical flip, tensor and normalization of data.
-*
+* Include custom plotting functions to help visualize data.

 ## Rules
 * Feel free to use online resources.
-However, if you use any function or approach not discussed in class, demonstrate your understanding of the technique with at least 2 examples of how to use the function.
+However, if you use any function or technique not discussed in class, demonstrate your understanding of the technique with at least 2 examples of how to use the function.
 You will lose points if this is not done
 * Use google collab only
 * While you may discuss this homework with your colleagues, your solution should not look too similar to others.
 You will be penalized for that.